gvkolmakov/qml-api/README.md

 (3) returns labels for your files that you send to the server.

-How to run:
+How to run - quick start:

-(a) Use the calls from client_app.py in your python application code.
+(a) Download the files from github to your local computer

+(b) Go to the directory my_datasets/MNIST_1024_imgs and unzip the sample training data file MNIST_1024_images.zip

-(b) To run as a stand-alone application, try in the command line in a terminal:
+(c) To run as a stand-alone application, from the directory where you downloaded the files, run in the command line in a terminal:

-$  python3 client_app.py
+python3 client_app.py

+(d) Alternatively, use the calls from client_app.py in your python application code.

-For the best result;) place ngq.py file in the same directory where your code (f.e. client_app.py) is.
+For the best result;) keep ngq.py file in the same directory where your code (f.e. client_app.py) is.

 **2. Creating a labeled set with a complimentary online tool.**